-Faculty director Lorraine Gutiérrez and Assistant Director, Lauren Davis, staff the Office for Diversity, Equity, and Inclusion.
-Three MSW level student employees, one MSW student intern, and a GSSA funded by Rackham provide part-time support.
+Faculty director Lorraine Gutiérrez and program manager, Lauren Davis, staff the Office for Diversity, Equity, and Inclusion.
+Two MSW level work-study students, two MSW student interns, and a GSSA funded by Rackham provide part-time support.
 Director Gutiérrez was charged with the overall leadership of the school's efforts and office operations.
 This also included communicating directly with the dean and associate deans, representing the office to external constituents such as the dean's advisory group and UM administrators, and meetings with faculty members.
-Ms. Davis's efforts focused on internal office operations, supervising student employees and interns, developing and facilitating projects with other offices within the school of social work, attending and participating in university wide DEI leads activities, and other related work.
+Ms. Davis's efforts focused both on internal office operations, supervising student employees and interns, developing and facilitating projects with other offices within the school of social work; attending and participating in university wide DEI leads activities, and other related work.
 The student employees assisted with data gathering and analysis, report writing, event planning and implementation, and communication with our student community.
 Our model for staffing and operations is dynamic and could change as needs change in the future.

-The DEI office director and assistant director participate in SSW committees in order to implement activities.
-In addition, the director meets with each of the Associate Deans

-(Research, Faculty Affairs, and Academic Programs) and the Director of Administration, Finance and Operations to discuss objectives and action items that related to each of their portfolios.
-We work on projects and activities related to their work (e.g. faculty hiring, faculty development, staff hiring, student services, and scholarship) and the plans objectives and action items.
-Ms. Davis also attends meetings of the Academic Programs management group, which included the directors of all of the academic programs (e.g. Global Affairs, Field Education, Student Services, PhD program, MSW program) in the School of Social Work.
+The DEI office director and manager participate in existing committees in order to implement activities.
+In addition, the director met with each of the Associate Deans (Research, Faculty Affairs, and Academic Programs) and the Director of Administration, Finance and Operations to discuss objectives and action items that related to each of their portfolios.
+We were able to work on projects and activities related to their work (e.g. faculty hiring, faculty development, staff hiring, and scholarship) and the plans objectives and action items.
+Ms. Davis also attended meetings of the Academic Programs management group, which included the directors of all of the academic programs (e.g. Global Affairs, Field Education, Student Services, PhD program, MSW program) in the School of Social Work.
 The faculty director is also a member of the Dean's Senior Management team that includes all deans and directors in the School of Social Work.

-A significant aspect of our implementation activities requires working with the standing committees in the School of Social Work.
-The faculty director or assistant director met with committees charged with the work of the school such as the curriculum committee and faculty search committee.
-Prof Gutiérrez chaired the PRAXIS (Promoting Action for Intersectional Social Justice) committee and Ms. Davis is an ex officio member.
-The PRAXIS committee "seeks to act for justice by articulating definitions of social justice in micro, mezzo and macro contexts, to develop/recommend goals for the SSW that are consistent with these definitions and to plan actions to move towards these goals."
+A significant aspect of our implementation activities has been the standing committees in the School of Social Work.
+The faculty director or program manager met with committees charged with the work of the school such as the curriculum committee and faculty search committee.
+Prof Gutiérrez chaired the Multicultural and Gender Affairs (MGA) committee and Ms. Davis is an ex officio member.
+The MGA is "... responsible for investigating areas, issues and data related to oppressed racial/ethnic groups; women; lesbian, gay, bisexual, transgender, and questioning people; and other disadvantaged groups, recommending ways to reduce any problems experienced by the above groups and monitoring the implementation of these recommendations by the various units of the School."
 Therefore, the work of this committee is in line with the DEI strategic plan.
-Work with the PRAXIS committee included a focus on faculty hiring, issues related to school culture and climate, and a review of the name and charge of the committee.
-A final report for the PRAXIS committee is included in the supplemental materials.
-This committee is composed of current students, faculty in different ranks, and staff and serves, in part, as an advisory group to our DEI implementation efforts.
+Work with the MGA committee included a focus on faculty hiring, issues related to school culture and climate, and a review of the name and charge of the committee.
+A final report for the MGA is included in the supplemental materials.
+In fall 2018 this committee will add additional alumni members in order to serve as an advisory group to our DEI implementation efforts.